US-101 Marin-Sonoma Narrows Carpool Lanes Update

 HOV lane hours to be uniform in Marin, Sonoma counties

-Upon completion of the Marin Sonoma Narrows project in late summer 2025, there will be 52 miles of continuous carpool (high occupancy vehicle, HOV) lanes on US-101 between the Richardson Bay Bridge in Marin County and Windsor in Sonoma County.
+Upon completion of the Marin Sonoma Narrows project in 2025, there will be 52 miles of continuous carpool (high occupancy vehicle, HOV) lanes on US-101 between the Richardson Bay Bridge in Marin County and Windsor in Sonoma County.
 There will only be one HOV in each direction of US-101.
 The new HOV lanes, when complete, will be the second longest in California.

 HOV lane hours and directions so that they are the same in both counties will fulfill the commitments made in the Environmental Impact Report (EIR) for the project.